Skip to main content

 Where does Scotland need to be by 2030?

-This means schools and educational institutions will:
+For schools and educational institutions:

-• Support care experienced learners to receive all they are entitled to, via the consistent application of legal requirements.
+• Schools and educational institutions will support care experienced children and young people to receive all they are entitled to, via the consistent application of legal requirements (Pg 71)

 Where does Scotland need to be by 2030?